utybo/ZoroarkKB/_articles/aPTST.md

 point of unit tests, and `pytest` smartly extracts information from the resulting assert error to show exactly *what* went wrong.

-Each function will show up as a separate test. **You should NOT put multiple assert statements like in this example.** Unless you're lazy (like me).
+Each function will show up as a separate test.
 You can see that each assert statement corresponds to a separate test of the `add` function.
 And no, you do not have to be as thorough as I was there, but you really should, because that's the whole point of unit-testing.

 You may notice that, although we have no information on how the function was implemented, we can still create a lot of test cases, including trickier